Immune System + Microbiome

-The friendly bacteria in the gut provide direct protection to the mucosal lining, which in turn provides a secure barrier to prevent large particles to pass through to the bloodstream and lymph system.
-The mucosal barrier also contains just about half of the Peyer’s patches of the body, which play a major regulatory role of the immune system.
+The friendly bacteria in the gut provide direct protection to the mucosal lining.
+In turn, the bacteria provides a secure barrier to prevent large particles to pass through to the bloodstream and lymph system.
+The mucosal barrier also contains just about half of the Peyer’s patches of the body.
+These Peyer’s patches play a major regulatory role of the immune system.

 There are many things we can do to make our friendly bacteria happy, and therefore boost our immune system!

 - Include fiber-rich foods in your diet – The minimum daily fiber recommendation for men is 38 grams and for women, 25 grams.
-If you currently have a low fiber diet, adding in fiber gradually over a couple days is ideal.
+If you currently have a low fiber diet, add fiber gradually over a couple days is ideal.
 This will reduce negative side effects such as bloating and gas.
 Examples of high fiber foods include fruits & vegetables, lentils, whole grains, nuts, and seeds.

 - Get adequate sleep – It’s not always possible, but strive to make sleep a priority.

 - Move your body – Exercise supports a diverse microbiome and appears to increase short-chain fatty acids.
 Learn more about exercise and the microbiome in a previous blog here.

-- Take a high-quality probiotic and eat fermented foods – Flourish (Original and Junior) contain living good bacteria.
-Each ultra-concentrated dose has the beneficial metabolites produced by the bacteria as they have grown as well, including short chain fatty acids, bioactive peptides, amino acids, enzymes, and minerals.
+- Take a high-quality probiotic and eat fermented foods – Flourish Original and Junior contain living good bacteria.
+Each ultra-concentrated dose has the beneficial metabolites produced by the bacteria as they have grown as well.
+This includes short chain fatty acids, bioactive peptides, amino acids, enzymes, and minerals.